zara-siddiqui/lab-cleaning-numerical-data/readme.md

 10. Look for outliers in the continuous variables.
 (HINT: There’s a good plot to do that!)

 11. Did you find outliers?
 Comment what you will do with them.
 If you decide to remove them, do that now.
-Also remove them from your main dataframe.
+Also, remove them from your **main** dataframe.

 12. Check all columns for NaN values.
 Decide what (if anything) you will need to do with them, do that now.